 Some forms of real estate investments can generate cash flow quickly.
-While others can take a bit longer to create cash returns.
+Others can take a bit longer to create cash returns.

 Depending on your level of interest, risk threshold, and available start-up capital, real estate can be a worthwhile investment.

-Let’s take a look at these various ways to dive into real estate investing to build wealth:
+Let’s take a look at these various ways to dive into real estate investing, for building wealth:

 - Flipping Houses